 Unfortunately, depression isn't easy to spot with the naked eye.
 It doesn't have easily identifiable outward signs, but it's a real illness with potentially serious consequences.
 If you have a substance abuse disorder, you may even have a particular vulnerability to this mental malady.

 Some medical experts already believe there is a clear relationship between a patient’s physical and mental health.
 In a recent study, researchers dive further into this connection, which may actually lie on the microorganisms that live in our gut.

 The gut is full of millions of bacteria, collectively known as the microbiome.
 Some are considered “good” bacteria and support the health of the body.
 Other “bad” bacteria may become associated with physical and emotional disorders.
 An imbalance in the body’s microbiome may lead to a variety of issues, including mental health concerns.

 Investigators have found that gut microbiota plays a major role in the communication between the digestive system and the brain.
-This is referred to as the gut-brain axis, and there is significant research that confirms a strong relationship between gut and emotional health.
+This is referred to as the gut-brain axis, and there is significant research that confirms a strong relationship between the gut and emotional health.

 - Evidence suggests gut bacteria communicates with the brain to influence a person’s frame of mind and their behavior

-- Multiple studies have led to acceptance that there is a clear link between gastrointestinal health and mental health
+- Multiple studies have led to the acceptance that there is a clear link between gastrointestinal health and mental health

 - Additional research confirms that a balanced intestinal system, with beneficial bacteria levels that keep the digestive system healthy, have a positive effect on mood and stress-related disorders

-- Analysis of data uncovered the fact that gut bacteria manufactures 95 percent of the body’s supply of serotonin (a chemical in the brain which influences mood) can be a reason behind substance abuse for many individuals
+- Analysis of data uncovered the fact that gut bacteria manufacture 95 percent of the body’s supply of serotonin (a chemical in the brain which influences mood) can be a reason behind substance abuse for many individuals

 Gut-Brain Connection: Latest Findings